auditconfig -setflags lo,ex

 This procedure describes how to audit users who are already logged in for changes to the system-wide audit preselection mask.
-You can typically accomplish this task by instructing the users to log out and to log back in.
+You can accomplish this task typically instructing the users to log out and to log back in.
 Alternatively, in a role that is assigned the Process Management rights profile, you can manually terminate active sessions with the kill command.
 The new sessions will inherit the new preselection mask.

 However, terminating user sessions could be impractical.
 As an alternative, you can use the auditconfig command to dynamically change each logged-in user's preselection mask.

-This procedure assumes that you changed the system-wide audit preselection mask from lo to lo,ex by running the following command:
+The following procedure assumes that you changed the system-wide audit preselection mask from lo to lo,ex by running the following command:

 # auditconfig -setflags lo,ex